 Walk

-The cadence of the walk is four-beat, making it easy for riders to follow and maintain a steady rhythm throughout their ride.
+The cadence is four beats, making it easy for riders to follow and maintain a steady rhythm throughout their ride.

 Trot

-Novice riders might find the trot a challenging gait to master initially, but with practice and proper training techniques, they can learn to ride the trot with ease and confidence.
+Novice riders may find the trot a challenging gait to master at first, but with practice and proper training techniques, they can learn to ride it with ease and confidence.

 Canter

-The footfall pattern of the canter involves a single foot landing individually, followed by a diagonal pair striking the ground simultaneously, and the final foot landing autonomously.
-The leading limb in the canter, known as the left lead or right lead, aids in supporting the horse and facilitates balance, making it essential for riders to understand the importance of the lead when riding at this gait.
+The footfall pattern of the canter involves a single foot landing individually, followed by a diagonal pair of legs (such as right hind and left front or left hind and right front) striking the ground simultaneously, and the final foot landing autonomously.
+The leading limb in the canter, known as the left or right lead, helps support the horse and maintain balance, making it essential for riders to identify the lead when riding this gait.

 Gallop

-By understanding the characteristics of the gallop, riders can better train their horses for racing, jumping, or simply enjoying the thrill of this high-speed gait.
+By understanding the characteristics of the gallop, including the timing of each foot hit and the suspension phase, riders can better train their horses for racing, jumping, or simply enjoying the thrill of this high-speed gait.
 Maintaining control during this swift movement requires skill, balance, and confidence.

 Gaited Horse Breeds and Unique Gaits

 In addition to the four basic horse gaits, some gaited horses exhibit unique gaits that provide a smoother, more comfortable ride for the rider.
+Gaited breeds are horse breeds that can perform intermediate and ambling gaits, which are smoother and more comfortable for riders due to their unique movement patterns.
+Horses can perform these special gaits naturally or through training, and the ability is often influenced by genetics, such as the DMRT3 gene mutation.
 These gaits, such as the running walk and tölt, are often highly sought after by equestrians, as they offer comfort and ease of movement unmatched by the basic gaits.

 Running Walk

 The running walk is a smooth, four-beat gait performed by Tennessee Walking Horses.
 It provides a comfortable ride at faster speeds than a regular walk and is a natural gait of horses faster than a flat-footed walk.
-The running walk is characterized by a lateral sequence wherein the hind hoof precedes the forehoof on the same side.
+The running walk is characterized by a lateral sequence wherein the hind foot oversteps the front footprint, sometimes by as much as 18 inches, contributing to its smoothness and comfort.

-This gait offers a comfortable ride at faster speeds than a conventional walk, making it ideal for long rides or for riders who prefer a smoother, more relaxed gait during their equestrian adventures.
+This gait provides a comfortable ride at faster speeds than a conventional walk, making it ideal for long rides or for riders who prefer a smoother, more relaxed gait.

 Tölt

-The tölt is a four-beat gait exclusive to the Icelandic horse, characterized by:
+The tölt is a unique four-beat lateral gait found in Icelandic horses, characterized by:

 • One foot always touching the ground

-The experience of riding a horse in the tölt is one of smoothness and comfort, with riders often marveling at the ease and fluidity of this unique gait.
+The experience of riding a horse in the tölt is smooth and comfortable, with riders often remarking on the ease and fluidity of this unique gait.

 Rack

-The rack is a flashy, lateral gait performed by breeds such as the American saddlebred and Tennessee walking horse, where each foot steps separately.
+The rack is a lateral four-beat gait and a smooth four-beat gait performed by breeds such as the American Saddlebred and Tennessee Walking Horse.
+It is a flashy, faster, more exaggerated four-beat walk in which each foot strikes the ground independently.
 The footfall sequence of the rack gait is as follows:

 1. Right hind